Contents

 • How to do a rental property inspection

-• Should you hire a property management company to handle your inspections?
+• Should you hire a property management company to handle your inspections

 • And tools for helping you complete your inspections

-For those new to property management, let’s start by talking about what exactly a rental property inspection is.
+For those new to property management, let’s start by talking about what a rental property inspection is.

 What is a Rental Property Inspection

-What is a rental property inspection?
+What is a rental inspection?

 A rental property inspection is conducted by a landlord or property manager for the purpose of assessing the condition of a property or individual unit.